 |The Starr Career Development Center is the primary provider of career services to Baruch College undergraduate students.
 Students are encouraged to come to the Center from the time they are freshmen through senior year graduation and for selected career services as alumni.
 The staff of the SCDC is dedicated to assisting students in all aspects of their career development as they make decisions about majors, apply to graduate and law school, prepare for internships and jobs, and develop the soft skills necessary to become successful in their chosen future careers.|

-Finance 101 - Find a fit with particular careers in finance.
+Finance 101 - Find a fit between particular careers in finance and your skills and interests.

 Further details and RSVP available in STARR Search